microsoft/pxt/docs/extensions/getting-started/vscode.md

 ## Step 5: Testing

-In order to test your extension, you need to create a new project, and manually add a reference back to the extensin you've been developing.
+In order to test your extension, you need to create a new project, and manually add a reference back to the extension you've been developing.

 * Open the local editor and create a new project.
 For example, you might call it *Just Look At It*.
 * Open the project settings by clicking the gear (Gear -> ``Project Settings``)